Pratham-verma/Pratham-verma/README.md

 <h3 align="left">| Security engineer | Penetration tester | CTF player at TryHackMe |</h3>

-🎙️My name Pratham Verma, I’m aspiring Security Engineer and passionate about cyber security and expanding my knowledge of software and IT field .
+🎙️I’m aspiring Security Engineer and passionate about cyber security and expanding my knowledge of software and IT field .

-## 🚀 Skills :-
+## Skills :-
 • Experience in multiple programming languages such as C , C++ , Python and java and Understanding the concept of object oriented programming (oops).

 • Gaining hands-on experience in Penetration testing techniques.